-There must be pressure at the valve inlet or at the pilot inlet/sense port for valves with remote sense to establish a differential force across the piston and 'load' it in the closed position.
+There must be pressure at the valve inlet or at the pilot inlet/sense port for valves with remote sense to establish a differential force across the piston and "load" it in the closed piston.
 Pressure must pass through the pilot and exert force on the top of the piston.
-On normal plant start-up the valve will close itself as pressure increases.
+On normal plant startup the valve loads itself as pressure

 Block valves are often used under safety valves to isolate them when maintenance is required.
 When putting the safety valve in service be sure the block valve is fully opened.
-If the block valve is opened after system start-up, the safety valve may briefly vent before the dome gets pressurized to close the main valve seat.
+If the block valve is opened after system startup, the safety valve may briefly vent before the dome gets pressurized to close the main valve seat.